Skip to Content

 Dinner A: As guests arrived, the kitchen was a disaster!
 Dishes were piled everywhere.
 I was finishing the last steps of cooking and chopping.
-No one was there to greet people at the door so they walked in, saw me frazzled and immediately jumped in to help.
-This created chaos in the kitchen where I had little space to stir dishes or chop and was too distracted to even remember my last steps!
+As people arrived, they stood around anxiously watching me frantically finishing up the meal.
 Dinner was late.
+I forgot finishing touches I had planned for.
 I hardly sat down, much less chatted.
-At the end of the evening I collapsed in a kitchen full of dirty dishes, feeling a failure.
-Worst of all, I felt I had projected that stress and guilt onto my family and friends.
+And, at the end of the evening, I collapsed in a kitchen full of dirty dishes, feeling like a failure.
+Worst of all, I felt I had projected that stress and guilt onto my family and friends, which led to and less-than-lighthearted gathering.

 Dinner B: I greeted guests at the door and sat down to enjoy a glass of wine and appetizers as people floated in.
-45 minutes later I pulled dinner from the warming oven to place on the central buffet table.
+45 minutes later I pulled dinner from the oven to place on the buffet next to side dishes that had been prepared ahead of time.
 After gobbling up the main course, we retired to the living room.
-I put on coffee and swapped the now-empty main dish serving plates with dessert trays.
-I spent the evening fully enjoying our lovely neighbors and feeling very lucky indeed.
+I put on coffee and tea and swapped the now-empty main dish serving plates with dessert trays.
+I spent the evening fully enjoying our company and feeling very lucky indeed.

 What was the difference?
-In one case I followed the secrets to stress-free entertaining that I have gathered over the years and in the other, I didn’t.
+In one case I followed my secrets to stress-free entertaining that I have gathered over the years and in the other, I didn’t.

 6 Secrets to Stress-Free Entertaining